Nicholas-Westby/dompiler/README.md

 var compile = compiler.compile;
 ```

-If you use Browserify to minify all your JavaScript into a single file, you can change this:
+If you use Browserify to combine all your JavaScript into a single file, you can change this:

 ```html
 <script src="app.js" type="module"></script>